tasmota/docs/docs/openHAB.md

 Configuration is split throughout some openHAB configuration files.
 First we need to set up a MQTT connection and Tasmota things - you will need a separate thing for every Tasmota device you use.

+In the example configuration you can see a non-default **Full Topic** definition.
+For your real world device simply **set up items** for all Tasmota [MQTT topics](MQTT#mqtt-topic-definition) you are interested in.
+Examples for most needed topics are given below, see section [Discovering Interesting Topics](#discovering-interesting-topics) below on how to watch the raw MQTT data.
+Some Tasmota topics are JSON encoded, the `JSONPATH` transformation can be used to extract this data.

+You'll need to replace the given example device topic name (e.g. "Tasmota_TH") by the one chosen for your module.

 **.things File:**

 ```js